 The BBC and other British channels have also produced exemplary film series.
 Simon Schama’s A History of Britain (2000-2002) is an excellent 15-part drama that covers much of the timeline of world history.
 The World at War (1973) has 26 episodes narrated by Laurence Olivier and remains one of the best programs on the Second World War.
 The Channel 4 series on The First World War (2003), based on the book by Hew Strachan and narrated and produced by Jonathan Lewis, is another wonderful resource with its digital maps and first-hand accounts.

 YouTube and other internet sites offer a myriad of great programs.
 I just finished watching four years of The Great War channel, which chronicled the events of World War I every week exactly a century after they occurred.
-It was produced by Mediakraft and hosted by YouTube history personality Indy Neidell, who has since moved on to a new series on World War II.
+It was produced by Mediakraft and hosted by YouTube history personality Indy Neidell, who has since moved on to a new series on World War II (late 2019 postscript: an outstanding new channel on the Cold War just made its debut).
 Discerning viewership is required on social media sites like YouTube, of course, as there are also many amateur programs of poor quality and questionable scholarship.
 It might take some time to find the good stuff, but at least it is all at your fingertips, and most documentary programming on YouTube can be accessed for free.

 I am a huge movie fan, particularly historical movies, and I certainly encourage you to watch them.
 But remember that feature films are part of the visual arts, and movie studios are business enterprises.
 Even documentaries have their directorial and editorial slant.
 Do your research, compare your sources, and enjoy watching.